bradyab/romeo_ai_webapp/README.md

+# Overview

+This webapp integrates with your Tinder account to give you profile tips, stat tracking, and strategies to up your game.
+To date, it:
+- provides a breakdown of the swipe-right-rates of all your profile pictures
+- performs sentiment analysis on messages when you were ghosted
+- identifies frequent coversation topics 1) when you had extended conversation with matches, and 2) when you were ghosted by matches
+- calculates opening line response rates for specific opening lines and categories of opening lines like "references match's bio/job/school"

 # Running the App on Repl.it
 - Hit run.
 A console and rendering of the site should pop up on the right.
 If you make code changes, you need to re-run (Cmd+Enter) then refresh the site preview panel
 - Simply press "submit" on the webpage to use our demo facebook credentials, OR follow the instructions on the site if you want to integrate your own tinder account.